jose-elias-alvarez/obsidian-paste-link/README.md

 ### Fetch page titles

-If enabled, the plugin will attempt to fetch page titles from HTTP URLs and use them as titles when pasting links.
+If enabled, the plugin will always attempt to fetch page titles from HTTP URLs and use them as titles when pasting links.
+You can also fetch page titles on demand using the `Paste link and fetch page title` command.

 Note that titles from some pages (e.g. Reddit) may fail to load.
 The priority here is speed and predictability, not absolute correctness.
 If you rely heavily on this functionality, I recommend [obsidian-auto-link-title](https://github.com/zolrath/obsidian-auto-link-title).